belastingdienst/opr-paas/docs/user-guide/03_common_usecases.md

 # Common use cases

-## Develop and deploy a new micro service
+## Develop and deploy a new microservice

-In this example, a developer has created some java code which is to become a new micro service running on a k8s cluster.
+In this example, a developer has created some java code which is to become a new microservice running on a k8s cluster.

 In this organization, we have a very proactive and forthcoming group of administrators, which have enabled their dev teams with the following capabilities: